A Common Food Staple Contributing to Weight Gain, Parkinson’s, MS, Cancer, Alzheimer’s, Hormone issues, and Bad Cholesterol.

 Mix well, then fold in the chocolate chips.

 Note: The brands of butters & chocolate chips/gems I have pictured below seem to be the best texture & taste.
 Also, I love that they are organic with simple ingredients.
 Highly recommend!
 I’ve tried other brands, and it doesn’t come out quite the same.
 Still awesome, but found this combo is the bomb!
 If you can’t find such brands at your local grocery store, natural food store, or Whole Foods store…Amazon it!
+Update: Evolved Chocolate Chips seems to be on backorder a lot, now Hu makes chocolate chips and they are just as amazing!

-Venison Veggie Bean Chili
+Bison Veggie Bean Chili

 Ingredients: